SendGrid Email Analytics

 - Additional Resources

-Step 1: Create a Keen IO and SendGrid account
+Step 1: Create a Keen and SendGrid account

 Log into your SendGrid account, click on Settings from the left menu → Select Mail Settings.
-Then click on “Event Notification.”
+Then click on “Event Webhook”.

 Step 3: Set the HTTP POST URL (example below) as the endpoint where SendGrid will stream all of your email data.

-In the settings, select the events you want to post to Keen IO (why not all of them?).
+In the settings, select the events you want to post to Keen (why not all of them?).
 To do this, check “All” under the “Select Actions.”
+You can refer to SendGrid’s event documentation for more information on these events.

 That’s it!
-Now, as your emails make their way through SendGrid, all of the event information will be posted to Keen IO.
+Now, as your emails make their way through SendGrid, all of the event information will be posted to Keen.
 A new Event Collection, aptly named for each type of email event, will be created within your Keen Project.

 Test Your Integration